Mali entry requirements for Oman passport holders

 May be checked

 Omani passport holders need a visa to enter Mali.
-You must arrange this before you travel — there is no visa-on-arrival option.
-Plan ahead, as processing can take a couple of weeks.
+You must arrange this in advance through a Malian embassy or consulate — there is no visa-on-arrival or online application option.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements